nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/fabric_list.md

 - `fields` (String) a comma-separated list of resource fields to fetch/return.
 If unspecified, all fields are fetched.
 If empty, only key-fields are fetched.
 - `filter` (String) an EQL "where" expression that will be used to filter the set of resources returned.
-- `labelselector` (String) a label selector string to filter the results based on CR labels
+- `label_selector` (String) a label selector string to filter the results based on CR labels

 ### Read-Only